pharrisee/TheFrontLinuxServerInfo/README.md

 ## Installing

 As of 14-Oct-2023 the "The Front Linux Server" Steam download is broken.
 What follows is a way to get a Linux server running despite the broken depot.
+This script will need to be changed if the depot is ever fixed.

 ### Getting the correct files